exegesis-js/exegesis/docs/OAS3 Security.md

             readWrite: "Read/write scope."
 ```

-And then operations have a list of security requirements (or default security
+And then operations have a list of security requirements:
-requirements can be set at the root level for all operations).
-Exegesis also
-allows you to specify a set of "roles" for each operation:

 ```yaml
 paths: